easyCZ/tfl.api/README.md

 npm install tfl.api --save
 ```

+## Contributing
+Contributions are welcome.
+Please submit a pull request.
+If you encounter any issues, please submit an [Issue](https://github.com/easyCZ/tfl.api/issues).

 ## Usage
 The Transport for London API requires the use of an `app_id` and `app_key`.
 You can register for one at [TFL API Portal](https://api-portal.tfl.gov.uk/login).